 When my mind wanders off and I find myself going down a social media black hole, it helps me to look up from my computer and see what I have due that week on a color-coded whiteboard.
 This helps me see what I have due that week and beyond so I can write my daily to-do list.

-I jot down what has to get done that day—like an article deadline, as well as interviews scheduled, and I estimate times for each.
+I jot down what has to get done that day—like a freelance article deadline, as well as interviews scheduled, and I estimate times for each.
 I’ll draw a line under the must-do’s and note anything else I wanted to try to get done, like posting a freelance writing blog, building my weekly email newsletter, or writing questions for an upcoming interview, researching story ideas, or tackling my starred emails that need follow up.

 When I get an assignment that’s due about 10 days to two weeks from now, I research sources and reach out to media departments or experts right away.
 This way, I can set up interview times around both of our schedules.
 Once the interview is done, the rest of the assignment work is up to me.
 So, if I get the interview done early, write up the piece, clarify any questions with the sources, I’m ahead of the game.
 That way, if another client comes to me with a quick-turnaround assignment, I can say ‘Yes’ because I feel like I’m doing well on other assignments—which leads to me making more money.